 The compiler has detected circular parameter usage between classes.
-This is the case if a class contains a class parameter of the same class, or of a class that in turn contains class parameters of the type of the first class.
-If the compiler would allow this, it would lead to an infinite list of class parameters that include each other recursively.
+This is the case if a class contains a plug-in parameter of the same class, or of a class that in turn contains plug-in parameters of the type of the first class.
+If the compiler would allow this, it would lead to an infinite list of plug-in parameters that include each other recursively.

-This applies to the base class of a class parameter, and also to its default class.
+This applies to the base class of a plug-in parameter, and also to its default plug-in.

 Example: